-On January 25, 2013, a complaint was filed in the U.S. District Court for the Eastern District of California (Sacramento Division) by Salvador Robles against our subsidiary, Comtrak Logistics, Inc., now known as Hub Group Trucking, Inc. Mr. Robles drove a truck for Hub Group Trucking in California, first as an independent contractor and then as an employee.
-The action was brought on behalf of a class comprised of present and former California-based truck drivers for Hub Group Trucking who were classified as independent contractors, from January 2009 to August 2014.
-The complaint alleges Hub Group Trucking has misclassified such drivers as independent contractors and that such drivers were employees.
-The complaint asserts various violations of the California Labor Code and claims that Hub Group Trucking has engaged in unfair competition practices.
-The complaint seeks, among other things, declaratory and injunctive relief, compensatory damages and attorney's fees.
+On January 25, 2013, a complaint was filed in the U.S. District Court for the Eastern District of California (Sacramento Division) by Salvador Robles against our subsidiary Hub Group Trucking, Inc ("HGT").
+The action is brought on behalf of a class comprised of present and former California-based truck drivers for HGT who were classified as independent contractors, from January 2009 to August 2014.
+It alleges HGT has misclassified such drivers as independent contractors and that such drivers were employees.
+It asserts various violations of the California Labor Code and claims that HGT has engaged in unfair competition practices.
+The complaint seeks, among other things, declaratory and injunctive relief, monetary damages and attorney's fees.
 In May 2013, the complaint was amended to add similar claims based on Mr. Robles' status as an employed company driver.
 These additional claims are only on behalf of Mr. Robles and not a putative class.

 The Company believes that the California independent contractor truck drivers were properly classified as independent contractors at all times.
-Nevertheless, because lawsuits are expensive, time-consuming and could interrupt our business operations, Hub Group Trucking decided to make settlement offers to individual drivers with respect to the claims alleged in this lawsuit, without admitting liability.
-As of September 30, 2016, 93% of the California drivers have accepted the settlement offers.
-In late 2014, Hub Group Trucking decided to convert its model from independent contractors to employee drivers in California.
-In early 2016, Hub Group Trucking closed its operations in Southern California.
+Nevertheless, because lawsuits are expensive, time-consuming and could interrupt our business operations, HGT decided to make settlement offers to individual drivers with respect to the claims alleged in this lawsuit, without admitting liability.
+As of December 31, 2017, 96% of the California drivers have accepted the settlement offers.
+In late 2014, HGT decided to convert its model from independent contractors to employee drivers in California (the "Conversion").
+In early 2016, HGT closed its operations in Southern California.

 On April 3, 2015, the Robles case was transferred to the U.S. District Court for the Western District of Tennessee (Western Division) in Memphis.
-In May 2015, the plaintiffs in the Robles case filed a Second Amended Complaint ("SAC") which names 334 current and former Hub Group Trucking drivers as "interested putative class members."
-In addition to reasserting their existing claims, the SAC includes claims post-conversion, added two new plaintiffs and seeks a judicial declaration that the settlement agreements are unenforceable.
-In June 2015, Hub Group Trucking filed a motion to dismiss the SAC and on July 19, 2016, Hub Group Trucking's motion to dismiss was granted in part, and denied in part, by the District Court.
-The motion to dismiss was granted for the claims of all purported class members who have signed settlement agreements and on plaintiffs' claims based on quantum merit and it was denied with respect to federal preemption and choice of law.
+On May 15, 2015, Plaintiffs filed a Second Amended Complaint ("SAC") which names 334 current and former HGT drivers as "interested putative class members."
+In addition to reasserting their existing claims, the SAC includes claims post-Conversion, added two Plaintiffs (who had signed the settlement agreement above) and seeks a judicial declaration that the settlement agreements are unenforceable.
+On June 8, 2015, HGT filed a motion to dismiss the SAC and on July 19, 2016, HGT's motion to dismiss was granted in part, and denied in part, by the District Court.
+The motion to dismiss was granted for the claims of all purported class members who have signed settlement agreements and for the plaintiffs' claims based on quantum merit.
+It was denied with respect to federal preemption and choice of law.
 On August 11, 2016, Plaintiffs filed a motion to clarify whether the Court's dismissal of the claims of all purported class members who signed settlement agreements was with or without prejudice and, if the dismissal was with prejudice, Plaintiffs moved the Court to revise and reconsider the order.
-Plaintiffs' motion to clarify is fully briefed and the parties are awaiting a decision by the Court.
+Plaintiffs' motion for clarification/reconsideration has been fully briefed and the parties are awaiting a decision by the Court.